SalesConnection/Caction-Support/docs/Add_New_Status_in_Digital_Form.md

-## How Do I Add New Status in Customer/Project/Job?
+## How Do I Add New Status in Digital Form?

   1. For example, if you wish to add new status in Project.
 At the desktop site's navigation bar, go to Company Settings > Project Settings > Project Status.<br>